CostaHiripis/JavaScript-Final-Assignment/README.md

 |0.4|Added the class diagram|04-06-2021|

 ## What is Sprinkler Run?
-Sprinkler Run is an infinite runner game made to run in a web browser.
+Sprinkler Run is a 2D infinite runner game designed to be run on you favorite web browser.
 You might be asking your self what is an infinite runner? dont you worry its all explained in the text below.

 ### What is an Infinte Runner?